Skip to content

 Requires a detailed business plan and cash flow forecast to apply

-Not available to businesses trading for more than 36 months
+Not available to businesses trading for 60 months or more

 Restricted sectors: FCA-regulated financial services, property investment, and gambling are excluded